mlipatov/calc_cluster/README.md

 # Calculate Likelihoods of Cluster Parameters

 These computer programs compute continuous probability densities in 3D observable space and corresponding likelihoods of cluster parameters, based on a set of stellar models in multi-dimensional space.
-Follow the instructions below to re-produce the analysis for magnitude and vsini data in NGC 1846 in **Lipatov, Brandt, and Gossage (2021)**.
-Each set of instructions in English corresponds to the immediately following Python code.
+Follow the instructions below to re-produce the analysis for magnitude and vsini data in NGC 1846 in **Lipatov, Brandt, and Gossage (2022)**.
+The MIST model library we utilize has ten distinct rotation rates.
+It formed the basis for earlier work in [Gossage et al 2019](https://ui.adsabs.harvard.edu/abs/2019ApJ...887..199G/abstract) Below, each set of instructions in English corresponds to the immediately following Python code.

 ## Preliminaries